umd-lhcb/MiniDAQ-config/README.md

 ## Install CentOS 7
-We can download a CentOS 7 installation media from cern: [1].
+We can download a CentOS 7 installation media from CERN: [1].

 Then write the ISO to a USB drive with the following command:
 ```